meliocool/sss-vision/README.md

 Image -> imported from PIL for impace processing to be sent from the model to the front-end
 io -> same as Image
 os -> to go into every folder and join directories for training purposes
-glob -> honestly damn near useless, its to just find out how many images are in the folder
+glob -> honestly damn near useless, its to just find out how many images are in the folder**
-=

 References: